alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 0. Learn how to write HP-16C programs in keystroke programming.
   - This is a necessary step to understand how to compile VoyagerC into HP-16C keystroke programming.
   - This will also help in understanding the limitations of the HP-16C and how to design VoyagerC to work within those constraints.
-  - **Status:** *In Progress* - Currently in process of writing a factorial program in HP-16C keystroke programming.
+  - 0.a.
+Write some programs in HP-16C keystroke programming to get a feel for the language.
+  - 0.b.
+Build a simple assembler to convert VoyagerC assembly into the format readable by the JRPN Simulator. **(IN PROGRESS)**
 1. Develop VoyagerC language
   - VoyagerC is planned to be a C-based programming language designed around specific HP-16C buttons and functions.
 2. Develop the VoyagerC Compiler in Python(? - language subject to change)